-Component 2 - Externally Set Assignment

-The paper is received by the exam board in January, with a choice of seven starting points.
-You will complete your own investigations into the work of others, developing and consolidating practical and visual skills relevant to your chosen starting point, planning and developing ideas towards a final photographic outcome.
-This is completed during a 10-hour "exam", which can include studio photography, editing photographs digitally or manually and presenting your work.
+Coursework Assignment 3 Component 2 - Externally Set Assignment These support you and challenge you to a move The paper is received by the exam board in January, from a position of dependence to independence with a choice of seven starting points.
+You will with the final coursework assignment.
+This will complete your own investigations into the work be on a theme of your choice, as planning and of others, developing and consolidating practical preparation for their mock exam in November. and visual skills relevant to your chosen starting All coursework from year 10 and 11 will be reviewed point, planning and developing ideas towards a and refined, ready for the coursework deadline in final photographic outcome.
+This is completed January. during a 10-hour "exam", which can include studio photography, editing photographs digitally or manually and presenting your work.